wndhydrnt/rcmt/docs/index.rst

    rcmt run ./run.py

-rcmt will find all matching repositories, check them out locally, apply the action and create a Pull Request for each repository.
+rcmt will find all matching repositories, check them out locally, apply the Action and create a Pull Request for each repository.

 .. toctree::